Gumichan01/target-xplosion/README.md

 ## Compilation ##

 The game depends on LunatiX and TinyXML2.
-The TinyXML2 library is provided, but you need to generate the library file of LunatiX to compile the game.
+TinyXML2 library is provided, but you need to generate the library file of LunatiX in order to compile the game.
 Please take a look on the README of LunatiX for more information about how to install it.

 To compile, you just need to execute the following command: